2bndy5/CirquePinnacle/README.rst

 .. tip:: The SPI protocol is the preferred method for interfacing with more than 1 Cirque circle
     trackpad from the same MCU (microcontroller).
 The Cirque Pinnacle does not allow changing the I2C slave device address (via software); this means only 1 Cirque circle trackpad can be accessed over the I2C bus in the lifecycle of an application.
+That said, you could change the I2C address from ``0x2A`` to ``0x2C`` by soldering a 470K ohm resistor at the junction labeled "ADR" (see picture in `Pinout`_ section), although this is untested.

 Unsupported Features
 --------------------